Steering Information Utility in Key-Value Memory for Language Model Post-Training: Analysis

 \subsection{Distribution Shift after Steering}

-As shown in Figure~\ref{fig:distribution_shift}, fine-tuning via standard SFT increases the number of activations in the low-key region, diverging from the distribution observed in the base model.
+We analysis the low/medium/high key regions defined by percentile-based cutoffs before/after SFT: $0-25$th, $25$th-$75$th, and $75$th-$100$th percentiles.
+As shown in Figure~\ref{fig:distribution_shift}, fine-tuning via standard SFT increases the ratio of activations in the low-key region, diverging from the distribution observed in the base model.
 This shift indicates that vanilla SFT encourages the model to rely on fewer memory vectors compared to its base model, \textit{potentially increasing the risk of overfitting to downstream tasks} (as overfitting is observed in our previous experiment in \S~\ref{sec:exp-ood}).

 Compared to vanilla SFT, which predominantly boosts activations in the low-key region, both steering methods adjust the distribution in more structured and nuanced ways.
 Regularization-based steering softens key allocation by reducing activations at the extremes—both low and high—while moderately increasing the usage of medium-range keys.
 In contrast, intervention-based steering results in a sharper redistribution, actively suppressing low-region keys and promoting greater use of medium and high-region keys.
 This targeted reshaping suggests that intervention-based steering, in particular, fosters more efficient and selective memory utilization within the model.